Audubon High School (New Jersey): Marching band

 The school's marching band was Tournament of Bands Chapter One Champions in 1991 (Group 1).
 The marching band was 2005 Atlantic Coast Invitational Champion in Group 2 and 2004 Atlantic Coast Invitational Champion in Group 3.
 They also took first as Group II A Northern State Champions with the caption of Best Color Guard and Best Visual in 2010 with their show Celestial Journey.
 In 2013, they won TOB New Jersey States Championships for group II and South Jersey Group II Championships.
 In 2015, the marching band used a custom-made show edited by Lee Deloach to win the USBands Group II A New Jersey state championship at Union High School with a score of 95.525.
 In 2016, the marching band won the USSBA Group III A national championship at Allentown, Pennsylvania with a new high score of 96.013 and winning the caption award for Best Music.

 Administration

 The school's principal is Jeffrey W. Lebb.
-His core administration team includes the vice principal and three assistant principals.
+His core administration team includes a vice principal for grades 10-12, an assistant principal for grades 7-9, and an assistant principal of school counseling.